cindyorangis/so-rag/README.md

 - The response is formatted as numbered steps
 - Screenshot descriptions (generated at ingest time) are included as context for the LLM
 - The `mode: "procedure"` field is returned in the API response
-- The frontend renders the answer as a step-by-step list
 - Citations include the section title and page number
+- An **Open** link appears on each source card — clicking it opens the PDF directly to the cited page in a new tab

 This detection is automatic — the same search bar handles both policy questions and procedure lookups.